cisco/mindmeld/docs/source/userguide/domain_classifier.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 99.50%, params: {'C': 10, 'fit_intercept': True}

 The :meth:`fit` method loads all necessary training queries and trains a domain classification model.
 When called with no arguments (as in the example above), the method uses the settings from ``config.py``, the :ref:`app's configuration file <build_nlp_with_config>`.
-If ``config.py`` is not defined, the method uses the Workbench preset :ref:`classifier configuration <config>`.
+If no custom settings for domain classification are defined in ``config.py``, the method uses the Workbench preset :ref:`classifier configuration <config>`.

 Using default settings is the recommended (and quickest) way to get started with any of the NLP classifiers.
 The resulting baseline classifier should provide a reasonable starting point from which to bootstrap your machine learning experimentation.
 You can then try alternate settings as you seek to identify the optimal classifier configuration for your app.

 Classifier configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Use the :attr:`config` attribute of a trained classifier to view the :ref:`configuration <config>` that the classifier is using.
-Here's an  example where we view the configuration of a domain classifier trained using default settings:
+Here's an  example where we view the configuration of a baseline domain classifier trained using default settings:

 .. code-block:: python